Jeverhart1/active-directory-enterprise-lab/README.md

 ## Overview

-Built and administered an Active Directory environment using Windows Server 2025 and Windows 11.
+Built and administered an Active Directory environment using Windows Server 2025 and Windows 11, including domain services, DNS, Group Policy, role-based access controls, and domain authentication.

 ## Technologies Used